Neighbors and Trees

-Neighbors are free to trim branches that extend into their property but may be held liable for any trimming beyond the property line.
+Neighbors are free to trim branches that extend into their property.
+But they may be held liable for any trimming beyond the property line.
 And if a neighbor harms your tree, even unintentionally, they may be held liable for up to three times the replacement value.
-However, neighbors are not free to pick fruit from neighbors' trees even if it hangs over their property.
+Such trimming can even be considered property damage.
+As such, a person could recover damages related to the trimming.

 Tree Damage Caused by Natural Events

-Storms often cause heavy tree limbs, or sometimes entire trees, to fall onto a neighbor's property and cause major damage or even injuries.
-If it's your tree that totals your neighbor's car, for example, you certainly aren't to blame for something beyond your control but you still may be held liable.
-These types of incidents usually are referred to as "acts of God," but only if it is determined that the owner of the tree took reasonable steps to maintain it.
+Storms often cause heavy tree limbs or even entire trees to fall onto a neighbor's property.
+This can cause major damage or personal injuries.
+If it's your tree that totals your neighbor's car, for example, you aren't to blame for something beyond your control.
+But you still may be held liable under some circumstances.
+These types of incidents usually are referred to as "acts of God" — but only if it is determined that the owner of the tree took reasonable steps to maintain it.

-You might not know whether a tree is a potential accident waiting to happen, since it may not be visible from your perspective.
-If a neighbor alerts you to such a hazard but you don't take care of it, they may seek a court order to have it removed.
+You might not know whether a tree is a potential accident waiting to happen because it may not be visible from your perspective.
+If a neighbor alerts you to such a hazard, but you don't take care of it, they may seek a court order to have it removed.
 As with most neighbor issues, communicating with your neighbors and anticipating problems early usually eliminates the need for legal action.

 Trees and View Ordinances

-A property's value is often substantially derived from its views, whether it's an ocean view, a tree-lined valley, or a city skyline.
-Regions and neighborhoods boasting exceptional views, from coastal California to Central Park in New York City, typically have view ordinances in place to protect those views from obstruction.
+A property's value is often substantially derived from its views, whether it's an ocean vista, a tree-lined valley, or a city skyline.
+Regions and neighborhoods boasting exceptional views, from coastal California to streets bordering Central Park in New York City, typically have view ordinances in place to protect those views from obstruction.

-These ordinances usually are limited to trees or other landscape elements and require the person whose view was blocked to ask the property owner to remove or trim the tree first.

-But if the neighbor either refuses to trim the tree or ignores your request, you may file a formal complaint with local authorities.
+These ordinances usually are limited to trees or other landscape elements.
+They typically require the person whose view was blocked to ask the property owner to remove or trim the tree first.
+If the neighbor either refuses to trim the tree or ignores your request, you may file a formal complaint with local authorities.
 But if the tree was planted before the ordinance was enacted, you may have to pay for the removal yourself.
-Other limitations to some view ordinances include the following:

-- Certain tree species may be exempt
+- Certain tree species and historical trees may be exempt.

 Learn About Neighbors and Trees